zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 This github repository is dedicated to addressing the practical aspects of implementing CDC data replication solutions, primarily through the use of documenting worked examples of how to build CDC solutions that are easy to operate, manage and maintain.

-## The True nature of a heterogenous data replication project
+## The true nature of a heterogenous data replication project
 Establishing CDC replication solutions in a "simple unconstrained environment" is fairly straightforward.
 * Install and configure the CDC components (capture agent, apply agent, admin tools)
 * Define data replication subscriptions